Airflow-Aware

 uv.lock phantom diff diagnostic

-A persistent uv.lock diff in your worktree that you did not introduce — and
+A persistent uv.lock diff you did not introduce — and that returns after

-the feature PR, git checkout HEAD -- uv.lock keeps the noise out of the
+re-lock into your feature PR; git checkout HEAD -- uv.lock keeps the noise

-commit; the diff will re-appear locally on the next uv sync and that is
+out, and the diff re-appearing on the next uv sync is expected.

 4. Code style — Ruff + Mypy